Mardi-himal-trek

 • Tourist bus transportation between Kathmandu and Pokhara

-• Private transportation between Pokhara and Kande
+• Private vehicle transportation between Pokhara and Kande

-• English speaking, trained and experienced trekking guide
+• English-speaking, trained, and experienced trekking guide

-• Staff costs including their salary, insurance, equipment, food and accommodation
+• Staff costs including guide and porter salaries, insurance, equipment, food, and accommodation

-• Medical kit (carried by your guide)
+• Medical kit carried by your guide throughout the trek

-• All government and local taxes
+• All government and local taxes included in the package price

 What's Not Included

-• international airfare to and from Kathmandu
+• International airfare to and from Kathmandu

-• Excess baggage charges
+• Excess baggage charges on flights

 Accommodation during the Trip